-An organisation that assists in the delivery of healthcare in the eHealth space, but is not operating in the capacity of either a healthcare provider organisation or contracted service provider, is known as a general supporting organisation (GSO).
+A general supporting organisation (GSO) assists in the delivery of healthcare in the eHealth space, but is not working as a healthcare provider organisation or contracted service provider.

-- a portal operator - a person who is registered or applied to be registered, with the eHealth record System Operator that operates an electronic interface that facilitates access to the eHealth record system.
+- a portal operator—a person who is registered or applied to be registered, with the eHealth record System Operator that operates an electronic interface which facilitates access to the eHealth record system

 - the HI service operator

 - the eHealth record System Operator

 - the operator of any component of the eHealth record system

 - the operator of the National Repositories Service, or

 - the operator of any component of the National Repositories Service